Pedestrian death toll in state rises, AAA says

 "The second deadliest time of day was 6 p.m. to 9 p.m. with 31,698 injuries and deaths."

+The AAA found the age group most likely to die was made up of people over 70, with 700 killed during the 10 years examined.

-The top three "contributing factors" were: "driver inattention/distraction," failure to yield right of way, and "pedestrian/bicyclist error/confusion," the study found.
+The top three "contributing factors" to pedestrian fatalities and injuries were: "driver inattention/distraction," failure to yield right of way, and "pedestrian/bicyclist error/confusion," the study found.
 Pedestrians is a catchall category that often includes bicyclists.

 In addition to calling for more public safety instruction — at every level of education — and public safety announcements, Sinclair said, "State and local governments are encouraged to develop more public traffic safety campaigns to continually remind all road users of the need to exercise safety."

-"Everyone must be cautious when they are using the roads and follow all the rules and regulations," said Sinclair, saying New York City’s Vision Zero traffic safety program is "an example of what we can and should be doing."
+"Everyone must be cautious when they are using the roads and follow all the rules and regulations," said Sinclair, noting that New York City’s Vision Zero traffic safety program is "an example of what we can and should be doing."

 CLARIFICATION: An earlier version of this story omitted the response from the Suffolk County Police Department.